yapjoonsiong/tp/docs/DeveloperGuide.md

 This includes:

-day of week
+1. `day`

-timeslot
+2. `location`

-location
+3. `startTime`

-comments
+4. `comments`

 How ScheduleList works:

-1. An empty ScheduleList is created when a module is constructed.
+1. An empty `ScheduleList` is created when a module is constructed.
-2. When addClass is called in module , ScheduleList parses the input from the user and splits the information into the relevant information.
-The information is then used to generate a new instance of Schedule which is then added to the list.
+2. When `addClass` is called in `module` , `ScheduleList` parses the input from the user and splits the information into the relevant information.
+The information is then used to generate a new instance of `Schedule` which is then added to the list.
-3. toString() prints out all relevant schedule information in a list format.
-This is done by going through the list and printing Schedule one after another.
+3. `toString()` prints out all relevant schedule information in a list format.
+This is done by going through the list and printing `Schedule` one after another.

 Notes about ScheduleList

-- ScheduleList checks that the input for the day of the week is only from the list of possible days: MON, TUE, WED, THU, FRI, SAT ,SUN.
+- ScheduleList checks that the input for the day of the week is only from the list of possible days: `MON`, `TUE`, `WED`, `THU`, `FRI`, `SAT` ,`SUN`.
 All other inputs will result in an exception being thrown.
-- When a new Schedule class is called, ScheduleList ensures that the length of venue and comments are less than 16 characters in length.
+- When a new `Schedule` class is called, `ScheduleList` ensures that the length of venue and comments are less than 16 characters in length.
 This is to ensure that it fits within its time slot within the Timetable when printed.

 ![scheduleseq](media/scheduleseq.png)